devAmss92/Cocunut-Game/README.md

 > Developed during the 5th week of Academia de Código's bootcamp.

-The team for the challenge was:

-  - Rui Ribeiro.
-  - José Paulo.
-  - João Macieira.

 ## How does it work:

   - Simply move your player left and right with normal arrow keys.